Hollow states

 Figure 1: Boardgame of Mates

-States whose return on investment (or perceived ROI) to most of their citizens drops down towards the ROI on overthrowing them to replace them with something better, because these states have been captured by certain privileged elites.
+States whose return on investment (or perceived ROI) to most of their citizens drops down towards the ROI on overthrowing them and replacing them with something better, because these states have been captured by interests that do not align with the citizenry.
 Archetypically: states run by kleptocrats when the mechanisms of democratic (or other) oversight no longer keep nepotism in check.
-There are many coordination problems and principal-agent problems and such that have hollowed states throughout history.
-I’m interested in the modern ways that states hollow, if in fact those are any different than the historical ways.
+There are many coordination problems, principal-agent problems, and the like that have hollowed out states throughout history.
+I’m interested in the modern ways that states hollow, if in fact those are any different from the historical ways.

 Karan Mahajan, “State capture”: How the Gupta brothers hijacked South Africa using bribes instead of bullets: